The JCU Student Advisory Forum was established to promote cross-institutional communication and interaction among JCU students and staff.

 The Forum is designed to encourage a culture of effective student engagement by:

-Student Self-Nominations have been finalised and a two year membership term will apply.
+Student Self-Nominations have been finalised and a two year membership term will apply for 2017 and 2018.

 The Student Advisory Forum meets twice per year.
 Meetings have been scheduled as follows: